Chest of Drawers by DAVID EBNER

 the gallery initiated its Art at Home series that features paintings and drawings by

-Linda Capello, Aubrey Grainger, Karen Kluglein, and photography by Jennifer Alnwick,
+Linda Capello, Aubrey Grainger, and Karen Kluglein,

 as well as functional work in ceramics, glass, holloware and jewelry.